 caused us to be born-again and has made us a new creature, and it is this new

-man that is capable of loving other people, including our enemies.
+person of the heart that is capable of loving people, including our enemies.
 Loving our

-enemies is the greatest form of love.
-In stark contrast, take the world at
+enemies is the highest form of love.
+In stark contrast, take the world and its philosophy of Capitalism, people say it is the best economic system ever

-only need to live according to the dictates of their flesh to be a capitalist,
+only need to live according to the dictates of the flesh to be capitalistic,

 something they planned to do anyway.
 Man at his best is full of greed, so when